Grey Goose (vodka)

 Grey Goose is a brand of vodka produced in France.
-It was created in the 1990s by Sidney Frank, who sold it to Bacardi in 2004.
+It was created in the 1990s by American businessman Sidney Frank, who sold it to the multinational company Bacardi in 2004.
 The Maître de Chai for Grey Goose is François Thibault, who developed the original recipe for the vodka in Cognac, France.

 Company history

 Grey Goose was created by Sidney Frank Importing Co (SFIC).
 Sidney Frank, founder/CEO of the company, developed the idea in the summer of 1997.
-The concept behind Grey Goose was to develop a luxury vodka for the American marketplace.
-SFIC partnered with cognac producer François Thibault (a French Maître de Chai, or, Cellar Master) in France in order to transition his skills from cognac to vodka production.
+SFIC partnered with cognac producer François Thibault (a French Maître de Chai, or, Cellar Master) in France to transition his skills from cognac to vodka production.

-The company selected France due to the country's culinary history and it was to differentiate itself from other vodkas produced in Eastern Europe.
-The water used to produce the vodka came from natural springs in France filtered through Champagne limestone, and made with locally produced French wheat.
-The company also developed its distinctive smoked glass bottle, featuring French geese in flight and delivered its product in wooden crates similar to wine.
+The company selected France due to the country's culinary history, as well as to differentiate itself from other vodkas produced in Eastern Europe.
+The company also developed its distinctive smoked glass bottle, featuring French geese in flight and delivered its product in wooden crates to evoke a presentation that was similar to wine.

-In 1998, Grey Goose was named the best-tasting vodka in the world by the Beverage Testing Institute.
-In 2001, Grey Goose released its first flavor, L’Orange, followed by Le Citron in 2002.
+In 1998, the Beverage Testing Institute reviewed Grey Goose Vodka, and the brand received a score of 96.
+In 2001, Grey Goose released its first flavor, L'Orange, followed by Le Citron in 2002.

 The company was eventually sold by Sidney Frank to Bacardi for a reported US$2.2 billion in 2004.
-That year, Grey Goose was the best-selling premium brand vodka in the United States, selling more than 1.5 million cases that year.
+Grey Goose was the best-selling premium brand vodka in the United States, selling more than 1.5 million cases that year.

 In 2018, Grey Goose partnered with Jamie Foxx for a nine-part online series called Off Script.
+It is the official vodka of the US Open tennis tournament, and is the key ingredient in the "honey deuce," the signature drink of the tournament.